Interstate 90: Illinois

 I-90 uses several sections of the Illinois Tollway system as it traverses the northeastern corner of the state, primarily in the Chicago metropolitan area.
 It enters the state from Beloit, Wisconsin, and remains concurrent to I-39 and US 51 on the Jane Addams Memorial Tollway through the eastern outskirts of Rockford, where the highways split off.
 I-90 continues on the tollway as it follows US 20 southeast through Belvidere and Elgin in the Fox Valley.

 The tollway cuts through the northwestern suburbs of Chicago, where it intersects I-290 in Schaumburg and passes the north side of O'Hare International Airport.
 On the east side of the airport in Rosemont, I-90 intersects I-294 and I-190, the latter of which serves the airport's passenger terminals and marks the end of the tollway.
 The freeway, now named the Kennedy Expressway, travels through northwestern Chicago, where the Blue Line of the "L" rapid transit system runs in the median and serves several stops.
 I-90 turns southeast and is rejoined by I-94 in Irving Park, where it gains a set of reversible express lanes that travel for 6.2 mi toward the Near West Side.

 The Kennedy Expressway travels south through the Near West Side, opposite the Chicago River from the Chicago Loop (the city's central business district), and intersects I-290 again at the Jane Byrne Interchange.
 The freeway continues onto the Dan Ryan Expressway and crosses the Chicago River near Chinatown and an interchange with I-55.
 The Dan Ryan is the widest section of I-90, at 12 through lanes, and is split between local and express lanes.
-I-90/I-94 is joined by the "L" Red Line in the median of the expressway through the city's South Side, where it passes Guaranteed Rate Field, the Illinois Institute of Technology campus, and Washington Park.
+I-90/I-94 is joined by the "L" Red Line in the median of the expressway through the city's South Side, where it passes Rate Field, the Illinois Institute of Technology campus, and Washington Park.
 I-90 splits from the Dan Ryan Expressway in Englewood and turns southeast onto the tolled Chicago Skyway.
 The tolled Skyway travels towards the Indiana state line, which the freeway crosses near the Calumet River in the East Side.